Jaime de Marichalar: Marriage and children

 In 1987, Jaime de Marichalar met his future wife, Infanta Elena of Spain, while she was studying French literature in Paris and he was working there.

 On 18 March 1995, they married in Seville Cathedral, Seville.
 The couple has two children: Felipe (born 17 July 1998) and Victoria (born 9 September 2000), They were born at Ruber International Hospital in Madrid.
 The couple lived initially in Paris and then from 1998 in the Salamanca district of Madrid.

 On 13 November 2007 it was announced that he and his wife had separated.
 In November 2009, the Spanish media announced that Jaime de Marichalar and Infanta Elena would immediately divorce, although a rumour to that effect had been circulating for a year before the announcement was made.
 Their divorce papers were signed on 25 November 2009.
-The couple got divorced in December 2009.
+The couple were divorced in December 2009.
 On 21 January 2010 the divorce was registered in the Civil Registry of the Spanish Royal Family.
 It was officially announced on 9 February 2010 that, following his divorce, Jaime de Marichalar would no longer be permitted to use his former wife's ducal title or the styles Grandee of Spain and Excellency, and that he is no longer considered to be an official member of the Spanish royal family.

+Since then, Marichalar has remained out of the public eye, making no statements or giving no interviews.
+He has occasionally reappeared to support his former family, such as at the funeral of Princess Irene of Greece and Denmark.
+Professionally, he has been a member of the board of directors of Fendi since 2018.